h2jaafar/mr.cap/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To setup the project locally, follow these simple steps.
+The demo will allow you to experiment with the algorithm and to test it on your own system.

 ### Prerequisites